frequently asked questions

 Do you deliver / can I collect?

 Yes!
-We use a same-day courier service, Australia Post, or interstate freight provider depending on what is necessary.
+We use a same-day courier service, Australia Post, or interstate freight provider depending on the requirements.
 You can also collect from us at 55 Cleeland Road, Oakleigh South, or use your own courier service to collect (please provide us with any labels required in this case).

 What payment forms do you accept?